 We’ve compiled top cover letter writing tips to target a school principal role.
 These strategies will help whether you are seeking a first-time leadership role or if you wish to apply for a lateral position at a new school district.

 This is perhaps the biggest mistake that principals and other education professionals make when writing a cover letter.
 Cover letters are supposed to serve as a complement to your resume, describing your core competencies and passion for the job, not a mini resume.
 Although, you may repeat a few things, such as your degree and relevant certifications.

-Instead of repeating similar information across multiple documents, take a couple of relevant accomplishments in your most relevant role and describe them in a little more detail.
+Instead of repeating similar information across multiple documents, pull a couple of relevant accomplishments in your most relevant role and describe them in a little more detail.

-Add in specific facts if you can to quantify your achievements and make it easier for the reader to understand the full scope of your leadership accomplishments.
+Add in specific facts if you can quantify your achievements and make it easier for the reader to understand your leadership accomplishments’ in detail.